Doula: Do you need a doula?

 - A decrease in negative childbirth experiences

 A doula might add another opinion to the mix when decisions need to be made about labor and delivery.
-However, a doula doesn't provide medical advice as a midwife or obstetric doctor would do or replace the role of your health care team.
+However, a doula doesn't provide medical advice, nor can she or he change the clinical recommendations of a midwife or an obstetrician.
 Also, fees and insurance coverage vary.

 If you're interested in hiring a doula, ask your health care provider, childbirth instructor, family or friends for recommendations.
 You might also contact your local hospital for a referral.

-When interviewing a potential doula, ask about his or her training, how many births he or she has attended, his or her philosophy about childbirth, what services he or she provides, and the cost.
+When interviewing potential doulas, ask about their training, how many births they've attended, their philosophies about childbirth, what services they provide, and the cost.
 Also, discuss your preferences and concerns about pregnancy, labor and delivery.